-We need pumps we can stick in our purse and take with us when we seem to be sprinting from one place to another, and this unit fits that bill.
+We need pumps we can stick in our purse and take with us when we seem to be sprinting from one place to another, and the Medela Swing fits that bill.

-This pump uses 2-Phase expression technology which expresses more milk in less time than a pump without this feature would.
+The 2-Phase expression technology which expresses more milk in less time than a pump without this feature would

 Moms will take any help we can get in keeping ourselves organized and preventing us from losing things.
 There’s so much stuff you need to raise your child that it can get a bit overwhelming sometimes keeping track of it all.
 We appreciate little things like this drawstring bag that will stop us from misplacing stuff.

 While this pump has a lot of great features, the volume of it isn’t one.
-It’s not super loud, but it definitely won’t give you a discreet pumping experience if you are using it for a workplace pump.
+It’s not super loud, but it definitely won’t give you a discreet pumping experience if you are using it for pumping at work.

 Who Should Buy This Pump?

 If you only plan to pump occasionally, there’s no need to spend a lot of money buying a double electric breast pump when you can get by with a less expensive unit.